wso2/docs-security/en/docs/security-announcements/cloud-security-bulletins/choreo/2025/index.md

 ---
-title: Choreo Security Bulletins
+title: Choreo Security Bulletins for 2025
 category: security-announcements
 ---

-# Cloud Security Bulletins
+# Choreo Security Bulletins for 2025

 This section contains the security bulletins for Choreo